 Table 1.0 .
 Pairwise mean dN, dS, and dN/dS for Z-linked and autosomal chicken–zebra finch orthologs and crocodilian orthologs.

-The result from the maximum likelihood estimation of dN/dS for each species using free model in CODEML from PAML showed faster divergence in only Zebrafinch and not chicken.
+The result from the maximum likelihood estimation of dN/dS for each species using free model in CODEML from PAML showed faster divergence in only zebrafinch and not chicken.
 The crocodilian species did not show faster evolution in the genes z-linked in chicken.
-The maximum likelihood estimations are show in Table 1.
+The maximum likelihood estimations are show in table 2.